wangzongming/wangzongming/README.md

 ## 👋 Hello!
-Here is jonas.
+Here is Wang Zong Ming.

 🔭 I'm currently working on web front end development

-🌱 Now learning Kotlin And C
+🌱 A little prince who seems to love technology

-✌ The skills I have now are Javascript React Vue Nodejs Applet of WeChat ...
+✌ Give my warehouse a star, we are brothers.

 ## 🎨 Others platform